• Contact Us

 Are PCOS and PCOD the same?

 People usually confuse Polycystic Ovary Syndrome (PCOS) with Polycystic Ovary Disease (PCOD).
-Both the terms are related to Ovaries and show the same symptoms; however, there is a huge difference between them.
+Both terms are related to Ovarian and show the same symptoms; however, there is a huge difference between them.

 PCOS is an endocrine problem, and it directly affects the eggs.
 Here, the eggs turn into fluid-filled cysts in the ovaries, which affects the menstrual cycle.
 On the other hand, PCOD is a hormonal disorder that can easily be recovered with slight lifestyle changes.